Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Fourier transformations of contact operators

+In this appendix, we give the Fourier transform (FT) of the \NNNLO contact operators for a local regulator $f(r)$; see Sec.~\ref{sec:regulators} for the specific form of $f(r)$ used in this work.
+We start with the local operators $D_1$ -- $D_4$ of Eq.~\eqref{eq:n3lo}.
 Let us denote by $V_{\tau,\sigma}$ the part of the operator that contains the spin-isospin operator structures (momentum-independent part) as well as the LEC.
-Then, the operators proportional to $D_1$ - $D_4$ (see Eq.~\eqref{eq:n3lo}) have the form $V_{\tau,\sigma}\cdot q^4$.
-Upon Fourier transformation, we find
+We find